rahulpawargithub/Instagram-Hashtag-Finder/README.md

-# Instagram-Hashtag-Finder
+# Instagram Hashtag Finder
-Find related instagram hashtags from a single hashtag
+Given a single seed tag this tool finds the related hastags from it and
+also the number of posts for each one.